-This is the first in a mini-series of articles on "tiered, volume, and usage-based" pricing as part of metered price plans.
+This is the first in a mini-series of articles on pricing strategies.

 At Fusebill, we've found that many companies believe they have a complex pricing model - not because of anything inherent in the model itself, but because they find it difficult to track manually.

 We hope that these articles will provide better understanding of the different types of pricing within a metered price plan.